QCentroid/qcentroid-solver-templates/README.md

-# QCentroid solver template for Classical CPU
+# Solver template for Classical CPU
 QCentroid template to start implementing a solver using classical CPUs